TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

 ##### 4. GetRangeIDs
 Gets FirstRangeID and  LastRangeID that happens to be the first and last ID used to add a range of patients.
 ```
+Method GetRangeIDs(pRequest As EX32.MSG.NFRM, Output pResponse As EX32.MSG.GRIDSM) As %Status
+{
+    // Here we create a new class that is tied to the response message.
+    set pResponse = ##class(EX32.MSG.GRIDSM).%New()

+    // ID1 is always 1 and ID2 is always 2 for this Method.
+    set pRequest.ID1 = 1
+    set pRequest.ID2 = 2

+    // Here we first make the query to the database, then we assign the result to the variable tResult.
+    set query = "SELECT * FROM IDC WHERE ID = "_pRequest.ID1
+    set st = ..Adapter.ExecuteQuery(.tResult, query)
+    $$$TRACE("st = "_st)
+    do tResult.Next()

+    // To the left we declare the value of the properties inside the request message.
+    // On the right we assign it to the different fields of the database response.
+    set pResponse.FirstRangeID = tResult.Get("Identifier")

+    // Here we first make the query to the database, then we assign the result to the variable tResult.
+    set query = "SELECT * FROM IDC WHERE ID = "_pRequest.ID2
+    set st = ..Adapter.ExecuteQuery(.tResult, query)
+    $$$TRACE("st = "_st)
+    do tResult.Next()

+    // To the left we declare the value of the properties inside the request message.
+    // On the right we assign it to the different fields of the database response.
+    set pResponse.LastRangeID = tResult.Get("Identifier")

+    // Here we end the method and return the status code.
+    Quit $$$OK
+}
 ```
 #### 2. ADBDGO - Appointment Data Base Data Gathering Operation
 Sends a query into the Database and responds with the appropriate data.